snowplow/snowplowanalytics.com/_posts/2018-05-10-snowplow-r106-acropolis-released-with-pii-enrichment-upgrade/index.md

 <h2 id="pii-salt">3.
 Adding a salt for hashing</h2>

 In order to make it harder for the hashed PII data to be identified, we have responded to community feedback and added the option of a salt to the hashing pseudonymization.
-Many thanks to [falschparker82][falschparker82] of JustWatch for advocating for this approach in [issue #3648][issue-3648].
+Many thanks to [falschparker82][falschparker82] of [JustWatch][justwatch] for advocating for this approach in [issue #3648][issue-3648].

 The salt is simply a string that is appended to the end of the string that is going to be hashed; this makes it a lot harder, if not impossible, for someone to "brute force" the pseudonymized data by hashing all the possible values of a field and trying to match the hash.